Nintendo Switch Sees Crossplay Third-Party Games As Strength

-A former Nintendo president and senior executive officer at the company has revealed that the Japanese gaming company is open to including more crossplay games to the Switch roster in the future during the 78th Annual General Meeting for Shareholders.
+Former Nintendo president Tatsumi Kimishima and senior executive officer Susumu Tanaka, while at the 78th Annual General Meeting for Shareholders, revealed that the Japanese gaming company is open to including more crossplay games to the Switch roster in the future.

-Recently, former Nintendo president, Tatsumi Kimishima, and Susumu Tanaka, a senior executive officer at the established Asian gaming company shared their thoughts on crossplay games for the Switch.
+Recently, Kimishima and Tanaka shared their thoughts on crossplay games for the Switch.

 “Crossplay basically comes about from conversations between publishers and platform holders.
 We are inclined to do what we can to help publishers incorporate crossplay when that is what they want.
 The other parties involved also have a say in whether we can reach this outcome or not, so we will continue to discuss it with them.”